vtex-apps/product-highlight-by-vtex-segment/docs/README.md

-📢 Use this project, [contribute](https://github.com/vtex-apps/product-highlight-by-vtex-segment) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).
+> 📢 Use this project, [contribute](https://github.com/vtex-apps/product-highlight-by-vtex-segment) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

-# Product Highlight by Vtex Segment
+# Product Highlight by VTEX Segment

 <!-- DOCS-IGNORE:start -->
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->